Alestarov/Almenu/README.md

 https://github.com/Alestarov
 ## 👑sch-lda👑
-(allowed to use the code from his script "SCH-LUA-YIMMENU.lua")
+(allowed to use the code from his script "SCH-LUA-YIMMENU.lua)

 (The code from the script ''SCH-LUA-YIMMENU.lua'' was implemented)